This Year’s Stations of Uranus

 Uranus teaches us a fundamental truth: a fresh, greater and more inclusive order only comes after a chaotic mess.
 A transit of Uranus is accompanied by a restlessness that causes you to want to dash it all to pieces.
 You don’t actually have to destroy everything you’ve built in order to shift to the next level, but you may have to tolerate some uncomfortable mess as you search for the new frame to put it all into.

 This will affect the area of life ruled by whatever planet of yours that Uranus is transiting.
 For example, Uranus transiting your Sun might make you question your core identity and want to throw it out and start afresh.
 Uranus transiting your Venus might make you question your relationships—and make you feel trapped by them also.
 Uranus transiting your Saturn might bring massive changes to your career, which you can turn into derailment or progress by how you respond.

 Movement of Uranus this year:

-In 2017, Uranus travels forward to 28 degrees of Aries, then turns retrograde and travels backward to 24 degrees of Aries, turns direct and travels forward through 28 degrees of Aries again and beyond.
-Then it moves into the next patch of degrees, where it makes a similar journey in 2018.
+In 2017, Uranus traveled forward to 28 degrees of Aries, then turned retrograde and traveled backward to 24 degrees of Aries.
+At the beginning of 2018, Uranus turns direct and travels forward through 28 degrees of Aries again and beyond.
+Then it moves into the next patch of degrees, where it makes a similar journey later in 2018 and 2019.